cacilhas/kodumaro/docs/2022/05/why-we-hate.md

 [Nim](https://nim-lang.org/) is Python made right.
 Or it would be…

-The big Nim’s no-no is that you keep bumping into things that don’t behave as they told – or don’t work at all.
+The Nim’s big no-no is that you keep bumping into things that don’t behave as they told – or don’t work at all.

-The Nim’s line is:
+The Nim creators’ line is:

 ![WORKS ON MY MACHINE](//cacilhas.info/img/works-on-my-machine.png)